montoyamoraga/tiny-trainable-instruments/docs/9-workshop.md

 This workshop has been written and designed by Aarón Montoya-Moraga in 2021, as a research assistant and master's student at MIT Media Lab's Opera of the Future and Future Sketches research groups.
 Additional code, examples, and documentation by MIT undergraduate researchers Peter Tone and Maxwell Wang.

+## Navigation

+This is a proposed workshop for artists, beginners, and enthusiasts.

+It is located on the docs/ folder, and it stands for documentation.
+We will be referring to other files on the docu

 ## Key concepts

 Machine learning, media arts, Arduino microcontroller, tiny machine learning.